Questions Related to Townhouse

 All one-bedroom townhouses have the maximum occupancy of four (4); while the two-bedroom townhouses have the maximum occupancy of six (6).
 There will be a $10/day or $50/week charge applied for each person over the maximum occupancy number.
 Occupancy may be refused if the maximum occupancy number is disregarded.

 There is a refrigerator, stove, microwave, dishwasher, blender, coffee maker, and toaster.
 There are place settings for eight people, along with serving dishes, baking dishes, pots, and pans.
-We provide non-stick frying pans and covered skillet.
-We provide a roll of paper towels, dishwashing liquid, dishwasher tablets, trashcan liners, a coffee starter pack, salt, and pepper.
+We provide non-stick frying pans and a covered skillet.
+We provide a roll of paper towels, dishwashing liquid, dishwasher tablets, trash can liners, salt, and pepper.
 Extras of these may be purchased at the front desk.
+Complimentary coffee packets are provided at the Front Desk.
 If you plan to cook or barbecue, you should bring tin foil, cling wrap, and zip loc bags.
-Guests may borrow the following items from the front desk as well: a crock pot, rolling pin, bundt pan, electric griddle, electric mixer, cheese grater, grilling utensils, extra pots, or extra dinnerware.
+Guests may borrow the following items from the front desk as well: a crock pot, rolling pin, Bundt pan, electric griddle, electric mixer, cheese grater, grilling utensils, extra pots, or extra dinnerware.

 Are linens and towels provided?